volkale/volkale.github.io/_posts/2022-01-05-conversion-rate-A--B-testing.md

 ![results by test duration](../../../images/results_by_test_days.png) *Fisher\'s exact test results by test duration*\
 Any test duration up to 13 days would have lead Larry to make the wrong conclusion about the test performance.
-For a test duration between 14 days to 3 weeks Larry would have failed to reject the null hypothesis (at least not wrongfully accepting an inferior website version).
-Only for a longer test duration would Larry have concluded that the test version actually performs worse than the control version (w.r.t. the CVR as KPI for the test).
+For a test duration between 14 and 21 days Larry would have failed to reject the null hypothesis (at least not wrongfully accepting an inferior website version).
+Only for a test duration longer than 3 weeks would Larry have concluded that the test version actually performs worse than the control version (w.r.t. the CVR as KPI for the test).
 We can see that even after 6 weeks of testing the calculated odds ratio (i.e. the ratio of the conversion rates of both groups) is still almost 7% larger than the true odds ratio in this example.\
 In summary, letting the test run longer can be a solution to avoid more complicated stats in certain (many?) situations.